-Meet the members of the CEAT Innovation Hub.
-From start-ups to growing national and international enterprises, these businesses are co-located in our innovation precinct where they have access to the expertise and infrastructure at ANU and CSIRO.
+From start-ups to growing national and international enterprises, these businesses are co-located in our innovation precinct where they have access to the expertise and infrastructure at ANU.

-Our vibrant Innovation Hub is home to five businesses
+Our vibrant Innovation Hub is home to several agri-food businesses and skilled people in our region driving new agri-food solutions.

 Gondwana Genomics is the first company in the world to deploy DNA screening on a large scale to boost tree production in commercial forestry.
 By DNA testing a single seedling leaf, the company can predict a tree’s traits and key commercial attributes, such as growth rate and resistance to diseases.

 Former CSIRO biochemist, Stephen Trowell, has founded a start-up company to allow food companies to check that their products meet the safety and quality needs of consumers.
 PPB Technology’s entry into the market will answer a burning question for millions of consumers – how to quickly detect the amount of lactose in lactose-modified milk.

 Nourish Ingredients is a food technology company leading the movement to revolutionise how alternative protein products are made.
 Nourish create tailored, animal-free fats and oils that make plant-based meat, fish and dairy alternatives even better – tastier and more sustainable.